ekbevyve/Mathematic-Functions/README.md

-# Mechanics
+# Maths
-This is a repository filled with functions that perform basic mmathematics.
+This is a repository filled with functions that perform basic mathematics.